nemonik/hands-on-DevOps-gen2/README.md

 When you first start `nvim` on the command-line you will be greated with a number of warning/error messages.
 This is because the [ansible/files/init.vim](./ansible/files/init.vim) copied to your `~/.config/nvim/init.vim` is pre-configure to use the plugins yet to be installed.

 You must now install them while in visual mode.
-Just press the `esc` to get past the error messages and then type `:PlugInstall` and `junegunn/vim-plug` will install the plugins described above.
-To close the status window type `:q!` then restart `nvim` and the langauge server will automatically install its extensions.
-Pressing `:q` will close Coc's status window.
+Just press the `esc` to get past the error messages and then type `:PlugInstall` and `junegunn/vim-plug` will install the plugins described above. `coc` language server should then take over and install its own extensions, but you may have to close the status window type `:q!` and then restart `nvim` for langauge server to install its extensions.
+Pressing `:q!` will close Coc's status window.

 I would really love to teach you about `vi`, `vim` and `nvim`, but doing so is really outside the scope of this class.
-I've really been an avid [nano](https://www.nano-editor.org/), but capable of using `vi` in a pinch as it almost always garunteed to be installed in [Unix](https://en.wikipedia.org/wiki/Unix)-like operating system.
+I've really been an avid [nano](https://www.nano-editor.org/) user, but capable of using `vi` in a pinch as it almost always garunteed to be installed in [Unix](https://en.wikipedia.org/wiki/Unix)-like operating system.
 Neovim pushed me over the cliff to use it fill time.
+And I'm focused to learn `nvim`.
 This is is why `nano` is aliased to `nvim`, so if you enter `nano` into the the shell it will start instead `nvim`.
 You can override this by typing nano's full path, `/usr/local/bin/nano` on OSX and `/usr/bin` on Arch.
 You can strip the alias out of your shell initialization file or for a session map it back the the `alias` command.

 `vi`, `vim` and `nvim` pointers: